Kpconway519/Project1/README.md

 # Project1

-Google maps and Zillow--combine data from google maps and zillow to predict future traffic congestion spots

-linkedin and zillow--so you can match a future house to a future job in one step.

 An app which tells you about events in your city which may affect traffic and automatically alerts you at the appropriate time beforehand.
 Will use Google Maps and EventBrite Api's.